piyo-ko/pedigree/README.md

 * the style applied to the diagram can be easily customized by editing [the Cascading Style Sheet (CSS) file used](https://piyo-ko.github.io/pedigree/pedigree_svg.css), and
 * many application programs (including Web browsers) support SVG format.

 Two simple example diagrams are shown below (precisely speaking, they are Portable Network Graphics (PNG) images converted from original images in SVG format).
-Links to other examples are [listed on another page] (https://piyo-ko.github.io/fun/pedigree_examples_index.html).
+Links to other examples are [listed on another page](https://piyo-ko.github.io/fun/pedigree_examples_index.html).
 Although Chinese/Japanese characters (not Latin characters) are used in these diagrams, you will still see that how complex diagram can be created by using [this drawing tool](https://piyo-ko.github.io/pedigree/pedigree-en.html).

 Please do not hesitate to contact me on GitHub (`@piyo-ko`) or on Twitter (`@pi__yo__ko`).